 It provides an opportunity for each individual administrative professional to be heard and contribute to the recognition of their work as a profession.
 For the individual their participation is called for through responding to surveys and ensuring their country is present to represent their views.

 It is recognised that many countries in the world will have some law which the WA-Alliance could have registered under, but it was felt the USA best suited the needs of the WA-Alliance, especially for international monetary transactions.

-The WA-Summit Advisory Council has been a loose voluntary body, with no specific “home”.
-It has been based in the country where the Chairman of the Advisory Council resides – currently New Zealand.
-With the WA-Alliance being registered as a Non-Profit Trade Association in the USA, it will have a “bed” with IAAP.
+The WA-Summit Advisory Council had been a loose voluntary body, usually “based” in the country where the Chairman of the Advisory Council resided.
+With the WA-Alliance being registered as a Non-Profit Trade Association in the USA, it will have a stable base.
 However no single country (including the USA) will have control over the WA-Alliance.

-The WA-Alliance will require funding to cover initial set-up costs for example:
+The WA-Alliance required funding to cover initial set-up and on-going costs, for example:

 Could there be a travel fund from the WA-Alliance to support those who could not otherwise attend the WA-Summit?

-This is a great idea and is something that the new WA-Alliance will try to work towards.
+This is a great idea and is something that the new WA-Alliance Council will try to work towards for the future.
 The desire is that every country should be able to send at least one Delegate to every WA-Summit every two years.